Manila City Hall: Architecture

-Antonio Toledo was the architect responsible for the design of the current Manila City Hall which exhibits a Neoclassical style.
-Juan Arellano's design, which had an Art Deco style, was supposed to be used for the city hall but Arellano quit the project and was replaced by Toledo.
+Antonio Manalac Toledo was the architect responsible for the design of the current Manila City Hall which exhibits a Neoclassical style.
+Juan M. Arellano's design, which had an Art Deco style, was supposed to be used for the city hall but Juan Arellano quit the project and was replaced by Antonio Manalac Toledo.
 Shortly after its construction, the city hall had a floor area of 8422 sqm and had around 200 rooms.

 The building sits on a trapezoidal shape of the lot in between the Legislative and Post Office buildings.
 Due to the monotony of the building envelope, one cannot distinguish the principal facade from the main entrance properly.
 The south entrance has a balcony emphasized by three arches resting on Corinthian columns while the north rear has the same design treatment with the east and west sides, but has pediments all throughout and a tall, octagonal clock tower capped by a dome.

 Clock Tower

-The clock tower, also designed by Antonio Toledo which was completed during the 1930s is the largest clock tower in the Philippines, reaching close to 100 ft in elevation.
+The clock tower, also designed by Antonio Manalac Toledo which was completed during the 1930s is the largest clock tower in the Philippines, reaching close to 100 ft in elevation.
 It stands out during nighttime when the whole of the tower lights up.
 Every hour, they rung the bell three times continued by a melody.
 It has now become the icon for the city of Manila.

 Renovation of the clock tower was first proposed by 6th district Councilor Lou Veloso in 1996.
 Renovation only started years later, during the time of Mayor Lito Atienza.
 The second time was after Joseph Estrada won in 2013.
 He had the clocks upgraded and digitalized so that it will always be synchronized with the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) for Philippine Standard Time.
 Under the Estrada administration, there were plans to establish a coffee shop in the clock tower and the first two floors of the tower had been turned into spacious halls.
 It was also adorned with LED lights that shifted colors.
 These were changed into stationary white light after Isko Moreno took over as Mayor in 2019.

 In mid-2020, the portions of the clock tower in red, including the faces of its three clocks, were painted gold.
 Formerly a storage room, the interior was renovated to contain an art gallery, coffee shop, and a museum featuring an exhibit of historical events.
 It was opened to the public on December 27, 2021.
 It later became known as the Manila Clock Tower Museum and was formally inaugurated and declared as a prime tourist spot in June 2022.